aayushme/GeeksMan-2k21-Backend/README.md

 * Chat bot
 * security improvements
 * Testing using jest
+* Container orchestrator

 ## Installation Guide
 # To setup the backend using docker :-
 * Install docker and docker-compose on your machine
 * Add an env file name dev.env inside the config folder with the env variables shown in example.env
 * Type the following command to run the development docker container
-* sudo docker-commpose -f docker-compose.yml -f docker-compose.dev.yml up -d --build
+* sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build

 # To setup the backend on host from source code
 * Add an env file name dev.env inside the config folder with the env variables shown in example.env